John-Brandon/Surf_aggregator/README.md

 also don't know if, or how much, Surfline might be trying to profit from including a link directly below each video player that can be used to embed individual cam streams on other websites.
-Regardless, every push by the oppenent is an invitation to pull in sumo.
+Regardless, my heels were dug into the sand.
+Every push by the oppenent is an invitation to pull in the sumo ring.
 I would take Surfline's generosity and embed the link they provided in my own webpage.

 Et Voila, embedding the camera URL into an iframe decouples the stream from the advertisment cycle.
 All that was left was to add a short JavaScript function to refresh the camera(s) iframe every 30s.
 This approach results in unlimited (free) live streaming with only a momentary pause to reload twice a minute.
+Two enter.
+One leaves.

 ```html
 <head>